-Mr. Panter has served as our Executive Vice President, Americas since October 2018.
+Mr. Panter was appointed as our Executive Vice President, Americas in October 2018 and served in this position until February 2023, when he transitioned to his new role as Chief Executive Offer of Vision Bioenergy Oilseeds.
 Mr. Panter has more than 20 years of experience as an agribusiness executive, with time spent in both start-up and turn-around business situations and expertise in such areas as product/project development, global business, strategic planning and technology evaluation.
-From March 2018 until his appointment as our Executive Vice President, Americas in October 2018, Mr. Panter worked as an independent consultant to S&W. From November 2012 to March 2018, Mr. Panter served as President and Chief Executive Officer of American DairyCo, a privately held, U.S.-based commercial dairy company consisting of approximately 10,000 dairy cows and agricultural operations across 5,000 acres in across the South and Southeastern United States, where he managed all business operations and reported to the company's board of directors.
+From March 2018 until his appointment as our Executive Vice President, Americas in October 2018, Mr. Panter worked as an independent consultant for us.
+From November 2012 to March 2018, Mr. Panter served as President and Chief Executive Officer of American DairyCo, a privately held, U.S.-based commercial dairy company consisting of approximately 10,000 dairy cows and agricultural operations across 5,000 acres in across the South and Southeastern U.S., where he managed all business operations and reported to the company's board of directors.
 Mr. Panter has also previously served in leadership positions at several seed and biotechnology companies, including Stoneville Pedigreed Seed, Emergent Genetics, Harris Moran Seed Company and Mendel BioEnergy Seeds.
 Mr. Panter earned his Ph.D. and M.S. in Plant Breeding and Genetics, and B.S. in Plant and Soil Science, all from the University of Tennessee, Knoxville.

-Employment Agreements with our Named Executive Officers
+Employment Agreements with our Executive Officers, including our Named Executive Officers

-We have employment agreements with each of our Named Executive Officers (as defined below).
+We have employment agreements with each of our executive officers, including our Named Executive Officers (as defined below).